-(a) Character
+- (a) Character

-The panel acknowledge a visual reference to the 1930's and 40's in the curved balcony forms which provide a subtle reference to the project's broader historical context.
+- The panel acknowledge a visual reference to the 1930's and 40's in the curved balcony forms which provide a subtle reference to the project's broader historical context.

-(b) Continuity and Enclosure
+- (b) Continuity and Enclosure

+- Not discussed

-(c) Quality of the Public Realm
+- (c) Quality of the Public Realm

-The entry is clear and accessible however might benefit from the inclusion of an accessible planter/green space in front of the resident lounge.
+- The entry is clear and accessible however might benefit from the inclusion of an accessible planter/green space in front of the resident lounge.

-(d) Ease of Movement
+- (d) Ease of Movement

-Lots of congestion noted with apartment entries located in close proximity to each other.
+- Lots of congestion noted with apartment entries located in close proximity to each other.
 Ground floor lift access could be improved with a more direct and linear approach assisting with way finding and the delivery of furniture etc

-(e) Legibility
+- (e) Legibility

-Some concern was noted over the ground floor height appearing quite compressed.
+- Some concern was noted over the ground floor height appearing quite compressed.

-(f) Adaptability
+- (f) Adaptability

+- Not discussed

-(g) Diversity
+- (g) Diversity

+- Not discussed

+- (h) Sustainability

+- Not discussed

-(i) Where the proponent is seeking a development bonus under Clause 21 of CBACP:
+- (i) Where the proponent is seeking a development bonus under Clause 21 of CBACP: